Homo erectus reached East Asia 1.7 million years ago — 600,000 years earlier than we thought

 The oldest Homo erectus skeleton found in this part of the world was discovered in the Yunxian area of Hubei Province, China.
 (This site is known for its unique fossil finds of ancient humans.)
 The age of these remains, according to previous research, was estimated to be 1.1 million years.

-Research on the skull of a primitive human
+Research on the skull of an early human

 However, a new study led by Christopher Be, a professor of anthropology at the University of Hawaii at Manoa, has confirmed that this species appeared in Yunxian 1.7 million years ago—approximately 600,000 years earlier than indicated in previous studies.

-As a result, this new data will compel scientists to reevaluate the timeline of the migration of of modern humans in this region.
+As a result, these new data will compel scientists to reevaluate the timeline of hominin migration in the region.

 How did scientists reach this conclusion?